GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 ---

 ### <a id="required-approval-info"> RequiredApprovalInfo
-The `RequiredApprovalInfo` entity describes the approval that is required from code owners to approve the files in a change.
-The required approval defines which approval counts as code owner approval.
+The `RequiredApprovalInfo` entity describes an approval that is required for an action.

 | Field Name | Description |
 | ---------- | ----------- |
-| `label`    | The name of label on which an approval from a code owner is required.
+| `label`    | The name of label on which an approval is required.
 | `value`    | The voting value that is required on the label.

 ---